96444 - Laboratory of Film and TV Production (1)

 Assessment methods

-For those who have attended at least 75% of the lessons, the exam will consist of an oral presentation of the projects carried out in groups during the workshop.
+For those students who have attended at least 75% of lessons, the exam will consist of a presentation (oral/written) of the activities developed during the workshop, by the end of the course.

 Teaching tools